BuzzFeed’s Unpaid 19-Year-Old Quiz Genius on Her Tricks, the Layoffs, and Jonah Peretti

 How do you come up with your quiz ideas?

 BuzzFeed quizzes are known to be very random.
 So most of the time, I just get a random thought and write it down.
-Sometimes I’ll see something out and about that will spark and idea, but most of the time, it’s just a random thought.
+Sometimes I’ll seek something out and that will spark an idea, but most of the time, it’s just a random thought.

 Do you have a favorite quiz you’ve made, or one that sticks out to you?